KIsmoilov/KIsmoilov/README.md

 ![Profile views](https://page-views.glitch.me/badge?page_id=KIsmoilov.visitor-badge)
 [![Github](https://img.shields.io/github/followers/KIsmoilov?label=Follow&style=social)](https://github.com/KIsmoilov)

-<div size='20px'>Hello, I am Khusniddin, a full stack developer from Uzbekistan.
+<div size='20px'>Hello, I am Khusniddin, a full-stack developer from Uzbekistan.
 I love learning new languages and implementing them in various projects.
-Currently, I am engrossed in the Front-end development and hoping to learn a lot more!
+Currently, I am engrossed in Front-end development and hoping to learn a lot more!

 </div>

 <h2 > About Me :man:</h2>

-- 🔭 I’m currently a student at Microverse which is a remote software development school that teaches through pair-programming.
+- 🔭 I’m currently a student at Microverse which is a remote software development school that teaches through pair programming.
 - 🎓 I did my Master's degree in Corporate Finance at Golden Gate University in San Francisco, California.
 - 🎓 I got my Bachelor's degree in Banking and Finance from Bangor University in Wales, UK.
 - 💻 I’m currently working on side projects.
 - 👯 I’m looking to collaborate on new projects.
 - ♥  I'm in love with everything that has a relation to IT and Finance.
 - 😄 Pronouns: "he", "his".
-- ⚡ Fun fact: I switched my career from finance to software develoment.
-I used to train with mental sports.
+- ⚡ Fun fact: I switched my career from finance to software development.
+I used to train in mental sports.
-- 🧠 I participated in the World Memory Championships and TV shows several times and acheived the title of International Master of Memory.
+- 🧠 I participated in the World Memory Championships and TV shows several times and achieved the title of International Master of Memory.
-- 💬 Talk to me about Problem-solving, JavaScript, Freelancing opportunities, Memory techniques.
+- 💬 Talk to me about Problem-solving, JavaScript, Freelancing opportunities and Memory techniques.
 - 📫 How to reach me: via [Gmail](husniddin.ismoilov@gmail.com).
 - 🖌 My portfolio is [here](https://kismoilov.github.io/Portfolio/).